 Living at altitude has been a major benefit going on trips.
 You can always consider going on a altitude machine the weeks leading up to the trip.
 This would be of real benefit to you in creating red blood cells before going to altitude.

-Training for High Altitude or Low Oxygen Environments?
+Training for High Altitude or Low Oxygen Environments

-The Key Components you Need to Have
+The Key Components to your Training

 1).
 Long hikes with weighted backpack (Build the length and distance)